 Create a New Orphan Branch:

-which is not based on any existing branch, effectively having no commit history.
-After running this command, you’ll be on thenew_old
+new_oldwhich is not based on any existing branch, effectively having no commit history.
+After running this command, you’ll be on thenew_oldbranch. -

 Stage All Changes: